 It’s all fun and gamesPublished 11:47am Thursday, February 7, 2013

-Sweetheart dance to benefit special needs playgroundexperimental
+Sweetheart dance to benefit special needs playground

 A night of dancing and fun is just a few weeks away for girls in kindergarten through sixth grade and their special dates.

 The Sweetheart Dance is geared toward girls and their fathers, grandfathers, uncles or other male family members, and it will be held in the Dadeville Elementary School gym.